amsaren/course_materials/Webinar_2022/slides/Tykky.md

   - Singularity can run most Docker containers

 # Container benefits: Ease of installation
-- Easy installation of complex softwar packages
+- Easy installation of complex software packages
   - Single-command installation if a ready container exists
   - Many developers distribute their software as containers
   - Third-party created containers available for many more